 Niloufar has always had an interest in engineering and its application in improving societies.
 From an early age, she was curious about how transportation mediums worked.
-With the transition to sustainable transportation as well as the implied business opportunities, Niloufar’s interest in learning about the electronics that enabled this transition led her to pursue the Electrical Engineering and Management degree at McMaster University.
+With the transition to sustainable transportation, as well as the implied business opportunities, Niloufar’s interest in learning about the electronics that enabled this transition, led her to pursue the electrical engineering and management degree, at McMaster University.

-During her time at McMaster University, Niloufar has held the role of Instructional Assistant Intern for the Engineering Profession and Practice course as well as the role of Teaching Assistant for multiple undergraduate courses.
-Through these positions Niloufar has developed a strong passion for teaching and impacting future generations.
+During her time at McMaster University, Niloufar has held the role of Instructional Assistant Intern for the Engineering Profession and Practice course, as well as the role of Teaching Assistant for multiple undergraduate courses.
+Through these positions, Niloufar has developed a strong passion for teaching and impacting future generations.

-Her work at the McMaster Automotive Resource Centre involves researching the application of wide bandgap devices in power electronics for more electric aircraft and electric vehicle applications.
-She specializes in the design, control, and modeling of DC/DC converters using advanced power electronic systems.
+Her work at MARC involves researching the application of wide bandgap devices in power electronics, for more electric aircraft and electric vehicle applications.
+She specializes in the design, control, and modelling of DC/DC converters using advanced power electronic systems.